-The tensions between the biofuels and petroleum industries were most clearly visible at the EU BC&E. The conflicts between tradition and modern age do not seem to be so easily overcome.
-Nevertheless, the use of Bioenergy in the fuel market one of the defining themes of this year's conference.
+Most clearly visible at the EU BC&E were the tensions between the biofuels and petroleum industries.
+The conflicts between tradition and modernity do not seem to be so easy to overcome.
+Even so, the use of Bioenergy in the fuel market one of the defining themes of this year's conference.

 The CEO of one of the most innovative companies in the industry said clearly on the opening panel that he doesn't believe in a random media attack by first-generation biofuels.
 Rather, he sees strategically directed forces at work here who are fairly accepted of new and regenerative representatives prevent in the fuel market (biofuels).